OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Solution

-When there are limitations to the amount of records that will be fetched from a query, you should fill in the Max Records property of an Aggregate accordingly to optimize the query execution time.
+When there are limitations to the amount of records that are fetched from a query, you should fill in the Max Records property of an Aggregate accordingly to optimize the query execution time.
 This is especially useful in table records or when an Aggregate is used to get a single record.

 ### Importance

-Usually, we don't need to display thousands of records in a single screen, so there's no need to get all of them from the database.
+Usually, there's no need to display thousands of records in a single screen, so there's no need to get them all from the database.
 Only get the amount of rows that will be displayed.
 This improves screen loading.

 ### Remarks

-Setting the Max Records property in SQL elements will **not** change its SQL statement.
+Setting the Max Records property in SQL elements **doesn't** change its SQL statement.
 This limit is only applied at the application level to the results returned by the database.
-Unlike Aggregates, you will need to add a SQL clause to the statement of the SQL element (e.g. TOP) to filter the results at the database level.
+Unlike Aggregates, you need to add a SQL clause to the statement of the SQL element (for example, TOP) to filter the results at the database level.

 ## Use SQL queries for bulk operations

 ### Description

-When performing massive operations use SQL queries instead of using a foreach loop with Aggregates (keep in mind that Aggregates are always more built to change, though).
+When performing massive operations use SQL queries instead of using a Foreach loop with Aggregates (keep in mind that Aggregates are always more built to change, though).
 Also updates and massive deletes are faster in SQL queries than using Entity Actions.
 Write queries that update as many rows as possible in a single statement rather than using multiple queries to update the same rows.

 ### Solution

-1. If you do not need to retrieve all Entity Attributes, consider replacing the Get invocation by an Aggregate using an Identifier parameter.
-The Platform will optimize the query to retrieve the required attributes.
+1. If you don't need to retrieve all Entity Attributes, consider replacing the Get invocation by an Aggregate using an Identifier parameter.
+OutSystems optimizes the query to retrieve the required attributes.

-2. f you don't need to update all Entity Attributes, consider replacing the Update invocation by an SQL Query using an UPDATE SET statement, setting just the required attributes.
+1. If you don't need to update all Entity Attributes, consider replacing the Update invocation by an SQL Query using an UPDATE SET statement, setting just the required attributes.
 The Platform also uses an UPDATE SET statement, but always updates every attribute.

-3. If you need to delete multiple records, use an SQL Query with a single Delete instead of a For Each followed with a Delete operation for each record.
+1. If you need to delete multiple records, use an SQL Query with a single Delete instead of a For Each followed with a Delete operation for each record.

-4. Use Update instead of a Delete followed by a Create .
+1. Use Update instead of a Delete followed by a Create .

-5. Use a CreateOrUpdate instead of a Select followed by a Delete and a Create.
+1. Use a CreateOrUpdate instead of a Select followed by a Delete and a Create.

-6. Use an SQL query with a sub query instead of an Aggregate, followed by a for-each loop over the query result with another simple query for each record.
+1. Use an SQL query with a sub query instead of an Aggregate, followed by a for-each loop over the query result with another simple query for each record.

 ### Importance